guigas7/StreamAssistant/README.md

 I’m not being paid to do this, so don’t expect the next release to come out anytime soon.
 (Unless you want to pay me 👀).

-### Possible next features:
+### Possible next features (tell me if you’re interested in them so i know what to focus next):

 - Adding custom caster data (to use with pronouns, picture or anything else).
-- Adding reversed combo colors folder (so you can configure the program to use that instead of mirroring the image, which doesn’t work well depending on the shape of your color image).
+- Adding reversed combo colors folder (so you can configure the program to use that instead of mirroring the image when reversing colors, which doesn’t work well depending on the shape of your color image).
-- Vertical layout (it’s just positioning the tabs vertically, but believe me, it’s a pain in the ass to make it work with the way the program was made).
+- Vertical layout (it’s just positioning the tabs vertically, but believe me, it’s a pain in the ass to make it work with the way the program was made, likely the hardest requested feature so far).
-- Saving data in json format to use the program with html / javascript overlays.
+- Saving data in json format to allow using the program with html / javascript overlays.